Our social

 • On the day of the garage sale, sort and display your stuff attractively and logically, greet the strangers to your home with a smile, and be ready for price negotiations.

-Tip #6: Get free packing supplies
+Tip #6: Get free moving supplies

 Needless to say, your main concern will be how to get more moving boxes for free.
 You can ask all your friends if they have any moving containers you can borrow permanently.